balena-io-experimental/meetbot/README.md

 HTTP_PORT=8080 npm start
 ```

 The bot will now be running but functionality is limited until the bot is [authenticated](#authentication).
 To get a bot to join a Google Meet, head to the Meetbot dashboard available on `http://localhost:8080` and click the `Join` button.
+The project is configured using [dotenv](https://www.npmjs.com/package/dotenv).
+To configure the bot, add the variables to a `.env` file in the root of the project with the [variables](#configuration) listed above.

 ## Development